hackerb9/Tandy-Terminfo/README.md

 which animates ASCII worms crawling on your screen. (`apt install bsdgames`)

-# Problems
+## Problems

-If you have trouble with the screen ocassionally scrolling, be sure you have the status line turned off by pressing the LABEL button.
+* If you have trouble with the screen ocassionally scrolling, be sure you have the status line turned off by pressing the LABEL button.

-Note that some poorly written programs do not use the TERMINFO file to send the correct escape sequences.
-Instead they presume your terminal speaks VT102 or "ANSI".
-Fortunately, this is not very common.
+* If you are trying to use the arrow keys, many applications will not accept them because Tandy's TELCOM program sends them as simple control-key characters instead of escape sequences.

+        key_up=^^, key_down=^_,
+        key_left=^], key_right=^\,

+* If control-L clears the screen, but certain programs show uninterpreted escape sequences (e.g., `0;m`), then the problem is that those programs are not using TERMINFO correctly.
+They are instead implementing VT102 or "ANSI" terminal escape sequences themselves which not only is redundant work, it is incorrect.

+  Reportedly buggy programs:
+  * man and pacman
+  * bash's PS1 prompt
+  * w3m (works if *Display With Color* option is set to 0, `w3m -color=0`)
+  * git (works, but shows `31m` for colors).

+  You can test if an application is indeed buggy by running `xterm -ti vt52 -tn vt52`.
+If that terminal shows the same errors as on your Tandy Model 100/102/200, then it is the program that is at fault and you should file a bug report with that project.
+On the other hand, if vt52 works (does not show escape sequences) but Tandy doesn't, please file a bug with this project.
+Bug reports are always appreciated.

 # Notes on using the TELCOM program